SFCA Taupin: Operational history

 SFCA quickly put the Taupin into production, with five completed in March and another twenty planned for April.
 The price was FF 15,000.
 The final production figures were forty-eight Taupins, four Taupin 5/2s and one Lignell 44.
 The reconstructed French pre-war register shows that many of the single seat aircraft were used in the national Aviation Populaire programme, though others were used by French aero-clubs.

-In July 1937 Louis Clément in a Taupin won the rally at the Zurich meeting ahead of a large field.
+In July 1937 Louis Clément in a Taupin won the rally at the Zürich meeting ahead of a large field.
 He flew 756 km at an average speed of 68 km/h.

 In November 1937 a Taupin 5/2, re-engined with a 90 hp Régnier and flown by both Clément and Claire Roman set several French altitude records for aircraft with engine capacity between 2 and 4 L. Flying solo Clément reached 6518 m and Roman 6241 m, a female record; with Mlle Lucas-Naudine aboard she set a two-seat record for a man or woman at 5343 m.

 At least two of the tandem wing types flew for several years after World War II.
 The Lignel 44 was destroyed in an accident in May 1955, killing Louis Clément but Taupin F-AZBG remained on the French register in 2014.